Texas DWI Handbook: Facts, Laws & Penalties

 The penalties in Texas associated with driving while intoxicated (DWI) have grown increasingly harsher over the past few decades.
 While specific penalties imposed after a DUI depend on a variety of factors, the most relevant are the number of previous offenses as well as your blood alcohol content (BAC) at the time of your arrest.
 Below is some information on the penalties that may be imposed after being accused of driving while intoxicated by drugs or alcohol:

-• First Offense – After your first DWI offense in Texas, you may be fined up to $2,000 and spend between three and 180 days in jail.
+• 1st DWI Charge / Offense – After your first DWI offense in Texas, you may be fined up to $2,000 and spend between three and 180 days in jail.
 Additionally, your license may be suspended for up to two years, and there may be an annual surcharge of as much as $2,000 to keep your license for three years.
 Finally, you may be required to install an ignition interlock device on your car and attend a DWI intervention or education program.

 DWI Crimes and Injury to Others